theogravity/stainless-tools/README.md

   };

   defaults?: {
-    // Default branch name for all SDKs (required if not using cli flag or the STAINLESS_SDK_BRANCH environment variable)
+    // Default branch name for all SDKs (optional)
+    // If not specified, will use existing branch in target directory or generate a new cli/ branch
     // Typically use 'main' for production and '<username>/dev' for staging
     // See: https://app.stainlessapi.com/docs/guides/branches
     branch?: string;